mmdes/contacts/README.md

    - We create objects and instances using constructor functions.
    - Prototypes are used to add methods and properties to objects.

-Certainly!
-Here's an improved version of the instructions for running an application.
-You can include this in your GitHub README:

 ---

 ## How to Run this Application